 - Increase efficiency and morale across the team

-- Allow you to make smarter decisions and target accounts more effectively
+- Allow you to make smarter business decisions and target accounts more effectively

 - Enable you to better service your clients, increasing their overall engagement and retention rates

-(For more insight on unlocking the value of your loss control team, check out our blog on the topic here).
+(For more insight on unlocking the value of your loss control data, check out our blog on the topic here).

 Unfortunately, too many companies don't realize there are Loss Control Systems available today that allow you to achieve this.
 Sometimes companies already have a system (perhaps a custom or homegrown system) that has limited functionality, and the team believes this is the full extent of a loss control system’s capabilities.